 2.1 Membership/Permit Requirements.
 All participants in events sanctioned by USA Triathlon must be members of USA Triathlon and be able to present a valid annual membership card or must purchase a USA Triathlon single event permit.
 Any athlete who intentionally participates in an event despite (i) lack of membership, or (ii) ineligibility for the relevant membership class shall be suspended or barred from membership in USA Triathlon and banned from participation in any sanctioned event for a period of up to one year.

 2.2 Membership Eligibility.
 Membership in USA Triathlon is available to all persons in good standing with USA Triathlon who submit a completed application, pay the required membership fee, and comply with all the requirements determined by USA Triathlon to be applicable to the specific category of membership desired.
-No person shall be denied membership on the basis of race, color, religion, sex, national origin, or disability.
+No person shall be denied membership based on race, color, religion, sex, national origin, or disability.

 2.3 Athletes’ Membership Rights.
 All athletes shall be entitled to due process with respect to any action revoking or suspending the athlete’s membership in USA Triathlon.
 Due process shall include: